The $z=7.08$ quasar ULAS J1120+0641 May Never Reach a "Normal" Black Hole to Stellar Mass Ratio: The Environment of J1120+0641

 \cite{Simpson2014}, using HST F814W, F105W, and F125W photometry as well as Subaru $i$ and $z$ band and Spitzer/IRAC images, identified three $z\sim7.1$ Lyman-break candidates, which they call LBG1, LBG2, and LBG3.
 LBG3 lies just outside the footprint of our JWST images, but LBG1 and LBG2 are included in our data.
 The SEDs and thumbnails of LBG1 and LBG2 are shown in Figure \ref{fig:hstonly}.

-LBG1 is not detected in the F405N segmentation map, meaning it is not included in our narrow band-selected sample.
-Nonetheless, its observed SED shape is consistent with a $z\sim7$ galaxy (see Figure \ref{fig:hstonly}): \texttt{Bagpipes} fits it at $z=6.95$, indicating that while LBG1 is not a low-$z$ contaminant, it is probably not associated with the quasar.
+LBG1 is not detected in the F405N segmentation map, meaning it is not included in our narrow band-selected sample and its redshift determination is less certain.
+Its observed SED shape is consistent with a $z\sim7$ galaxy (see Figure \ref{fig:hstonly}), and \texttt{Bagpipes} fits it at $z=6.95$, primarily from the position of the Lyman break; given the width of the F090W bandpass, the uncertainty on this redshift is of order $\pm0.5$.
+This is in contrast to the high-confidence overdensity candidates, where the F405N excess combined with the Lyman break allows them to be fit to $7.08\leq z \leq 7.12$ with much smaller redshift uncertainties.
+LBG1 is certainly not a low-$z$ contaminant, but without an F405N excess we cannot confirm whether it is directly associated with the quasar and simply [O~III]-faint, or an unrelated galaxy at slightly lower or higher redshift than the quasar.
+Because of its uncertain redshift, we do not include LBG1 in the $z\sim7.1$ candidate sample going forward.

 LBG2 is robustly detected by Spitzer at 3.6 and 4.5 $\mu$m. \cite{Simpson2014} fit the SED of LBG2, including the Spitzer data, with EAzY, which indicated LBG2 likely lies at $z\sim2$ rather than $z\sim7.1$.
 Our JWST data shows a steeply rising SED between F814W and F410M, unlike the rest of our $z\sim7.1$ candidates.
 LBG2 is extremely bright in the redder NIRCam bands ($>4 \mu$Jy in F405N and F410M, see top right of Figure \ref{fig:hstonly}), consistent with its Spitzer detections (though the IRAC1 flux of LBG1 is $\sim1.3\sigma$ higher than our F360M flux).
-Because of this very red SED, LBG2 {\em is} selected by our narrow-band excess criterion, but is removed from our final candidate sample because of its large flux and extended shape in the redder NIRCam filters. \texttt{Bagpipes} places LBG2 at $z=2.01$.
+Because of this very red SED, LBG2 {\em is} selected by our narrow-band excess criterion, but is removed from our final candidate sample at the visual inspection stage because of its large flux and extended shape in the redder NIRCam filters. \texttt{Bagpipes} places LBG2 at $z=2.01$.